Exact Hull Reformulation for Quadratically Constrained Generalized Disjunctive Programs: Computational experiments

-To evaluate the effectiveness of the proposed Hull Reformulation comprehensively, we conducted computational experiments using randomly generated instances of quadratically constrained GDPs, with quadratic disjunctive constraints, no global constraints, and a quadratic objective function.
-These problems featured dense matrices and vectors of coefficients, meaning all coefficients were populated with nonzero values.
-Coefficients were randomly generated from a uniform distribution over the interval \( [-1,1]\).
+To comprehensively evaluate the effectiveness of the proposed Hull Reformulations, we conducted computational experiments on randomly generated instances of quadratically constrained GDPs with quadratic disjunctive constraints, no global constraints, and a quadratic objective function.
+These problems featured dense matrices and vectors of coefficients, meaning all coefficients were nonzero.
+Coefficients were randomly generated from a uniform distribution over the interval \( [-1,1]\), and all continuous variables were bounded by the interval \( [-1,1]\).
 For the convex problem instances, eigenvalues of the generated random matrices \(Q\) were adjusted to be non-negative to ensure positive semidefiniteness of \(Q\), thereby guaranteeing convexity of the problem.

 Recall that in the formulation presented in Equation~\eqref{eq:Q-GDP}, $D_k$ is a set of disjuncts in a disjunction $k$, $J_{ik}$ is a set of constraints in a disjunct $ik$, $n$ is the number of dimensions of variable $\mathbf{x}$.